Pacific Pinball Museum: History

 The museum was founded in 2004 by Michael Schiess, a former museum exhibition designer.
 Schiess started collecting pinball machines in 2001.
 He decided to open his own museum after being unimpressed with the coverage of pinball history at other museums.
 One the first major acquisitions was thirty-six machines in one purchase.
 Fourteen of them were installed in a rented buildings rear parking lot facing room, which Schiess called "Lucky Ju Ju", in Alameda and a jar was placed out for donations.
 In 2004 the facility grew and became a nonprofit, renaming itself the Pacific Pinball Museum.
 The museum expanded in 2009 to display forty woodrail and wedge head machines from the collection of Larry Zartarian.
 The museum has a gift shop that sells pinball themed merchandise, books and a variety of Pacific Pinball Museum branded shirts, hats and stickers.

+An attempt was made to raise $4M to renovate Alameda's Carnegie library building and secure a 30 year lease.
+This plan was later changed to raise funds to purchase a building.

 Collection

 The museum's exhibitions include approximately ninety playable pinball machines and additional static display pins ranging in age from 1879 until modern day.
 They are arranged in chronological order in the museums rooms.
 In total, the museums collection comprises over 1,100 unique machines.
 Those not on display are maintained at the 8,000-square-foot Pacific Pinball Annex nearby.
 Upon paying the admission fee, visitors can play any of the machines on display for the day with unlimited in and out privilege's to take breaks and get food nearby.
 The oldest machine on display, from 1879, is a Montague Redgrave Parlor Bagatelle.
-One of the special games housed (and playable) in the museum is Gottlieb's "Humpty Dumpty" from 1947, the first game with flippers.
+One of the special games housed (and playable) in the museum is Gottlieb's Humpty Dumpty from 1947, the first game with flippers.
 Contemporary machines include The Addams Family and the Twilight Zone.
 The museum also has a transparent pinball machine from 1976 that was built by Schiess and Wade Krause.
 It is based on the Gottlieb "Surf Champ" game.
-One of the most valued pieces in the collection is a mid 1930s-era Art Deco machine called the Bally Bumper.
+One of the most valued pieces in the collection is a 1936-era Art Deco machine called the Bally Bumper.
 The machine was seized by police in Oakland during a gambling crackdown.
 The museum's collection has also been displayed at San Francisco International Airport.

+Collections donated to the museum include Gordon Hasse's Gottlieb woodrail machines in 2009, consisting of all single player games released between 1945 and 1960, a total of over 220 machines.
+In 2012 Richard Foos, one of the founders of Rhino Records, donated his collection of nearly 50 machines.
+Richard Conger pledged machines from his collection.